Sealed Splice Wire HarnessFor Branches That Must Survive Moisture and Vibration

 What can delay a sealed splice harness program?

 Connector availability is a common delay.
-In one German program, the buyer evaluated STOCKO vs. Lumberg connectors while managing EPCOS B59100A1080-A40 components with a 12-14 week lead time, so alternate approval was part of the launch plan.
+In one representative program, the buyer evaluated the originally specified connector vs. a qualified alternate while managing a specified component with a long lead time, so alternate approval was part of the launch plan.